-5.19 Derivatives Risk
+5.20 Derivatives Risk

-To the extent the Fund uses derivatives for hedging purposes it may have derivative risk, furthermore the Fund may invest in other Collective Investment Schemes that also use derivatives for hedging as well as investment purposes.
+The Fund will enter into financial derivative transactions for investment or efficient portfolio management purposes (including hedging).
+Please see Appendix 2 for details of the derivative instruments that may be used.
+Furthermore, the Fund may invest in other Collective Investment Schemes that also use derivatives for efficient portfolio management as well as investment purposes.

 Derivatives can be volatile and involve various degrees of risk.
+The market performance of derivatives may not replicate the financial instruments they are designed to mirror, and may additionally carry greater counterparty, settlement or leverage risks.
 In particular, because many derivative instruments provide significantly more market exposure than the money paid or deposited when the transaction is entered into, a relatively small adverse market movement can not only result in the loss of the entire investment, but may also expose a portfolio to the possibility of a loss exceeding the original amount invested and in turn this may affect the value of the Fund's investment in a Collective Investment Scheme which uses derivatives for investment purposes.